NuGet packages in the package registry

 Prerequisites:

-• A version must be provided when installing or upgrading a package using NuGet v2 feed.
+• A package version must be provided when installing or upgrading a package with NuGet v2 feed.

 To install a package with the Chocolatey CLI: